ghl3/SpontaneousSymmetry/pages/stats/probability.markdown

 But a frequentist is free to construct and consider this model as well.
 To him, the term $e^{-(\alpha - 1.0)^2}$ is not a statement about the prior belief on the parameter $\alpha$, but instead is typically referred to as a "constraint term" and can be thought of as describing some previous measurement on the parameter $\alpha$ whose result is included in the current model.
 The functional form of this probability distribution is the same for both philosophies.

-In practice, he main difference between how a Frequentist and Bayesian uses this distribution function is that a Bayesian is free to integrate over the parameter $\alpha$ to get a probability that depends only on $x$.
+In practice, the main difference between how a Frequentist and Bayesian uses this distribution function is that a Bayesian is free to integrate over the parameter $\alpha$ to get a probability that depends only on $x$.
 A frequentist cannot perform this integral.

 One is fully free to build deep, hierarchical models in a frequentist settings, they simply cannot eliminate model parameters by integrating them away (using a prior probability).
 A frequentist must instead handle these parameters in a different way (which we will discuss later).